hiive/Zertz3D/data/docs/reference/zertz_rules.md

 - **Single-player immobilization:** If the active player has no legal move (no placements or captures), their turn is skipped automatically.
 Play resumes with the opponent.
 - **Mutual immobilization:** Two consecutive passes end the game immediately.
 Check the standard victory conditions; if neither player qualifies, the result is a tie.
-- **Loop detection:** If the last two move-pairs repeat the previous two move-pairs exactly, the game is declared a tie to prevent infinite cycling.
+- **Loop detection:** If the last two move-pairs repeat the previous two move-pairs exactly (discounting marble color), the game is declared a tie to prevent infinite cycling.

 ---